ThomasGriffiths12/pages-site/CV.md

 ## Skills:

-*Strong understanding of computer hardware and software.
+-Strong understanding of computer hardware and software.
-*Some knowledge of CG software and tools, such as Photoshop, Blender and Maya.
+-Some knowledge of CG software and tools, such as Photoshop, Blender and Maya.
-*Good knowledge of C++, C# and Lua programming languages.
+-Good knowledge of C++, C# and Lua programming languages.
-*Experience working with Unity 3D
+-Experience working with Unity 3D
-*Experience with .NET, DirectX and OpenGL frameworks.
+-Experience with .NET, DirectX and OpenGL frameworks.
-*Good knowledge of Advanced 3D Graphics techniques, such as parallax occlusion mapping and procedural terrain generation.
+-Good knowledge of Advanced 3D Graphics techniques, such as parallax occlusion mapping and procedural terrain generation.
-*Good problem-solving skills.
+-Good problem-solving skills.
-*Excellent communication skills.
+-Excellent communication skills.
-*Good organisational skills.
+-Good organisational skills.
-*Ability to work independently as well as in a group.
+-Ability to work independently as well as in a group.
-*Experienced with multiple source control software such as GitHub, Perforce and Bitbucket.
+-Experienced with multiple source control software such as GitHub, Perforce and Bitbucket.
-*I can perform well under pressure of deadlines in a fast-paced work environment.
+-I can perform well under pressure of deadlines in a fast-paced work environment.
-*Good teamwork skills, demonstrable from work done in college and university.
+-Good teamwork skills, demonstrable from work done in college and university.

 ---